Teleport Policy | Teleport

 Teleport Policy

-Teleport Policy streamlines and centralizes access management across your entire infrastructure.
-Access Graph provides a visual representation of the relationships between users, roles, and resources in your organization.
-It can help you answer questions like:
+Teleport Policy unifies management of access policies across your infrastructure.
+It hardens your access controls and visually shows up-to-date relationships and policies of all users, groups, and computing resources It can help you answer questions like:

 - What resources can a specific user access?